techmmunity/base-project-front/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

 - [ ] I followed GitFlow pattern to create the branch
-- [ ] My code produces no warnings or errors in the console
 - [ ] Tests for the changes have been added / updated
+- [ ] My code produces no warnings or errors
 - [ ] The changes made are accessible
 - [ ] The changes made are responsive